Cornelius A. J. Hardenbergh: Personal life and family

-His father and step-mother, Cornelia, would have five children of their own following their marriage on September 13, 1834.
-It is not clear why the first child of this marriage was not born until 8 years later.
+His father and step-mother, Cornelia, had five children of their own following their marriage on September 13, 1834.
+It is not clear why the first child of this marriage was not born until eight years later.
 The children of this marriage were Herman Rutsen Hardenbergh (1842-1886), Stella Hardenbergh Waters (1846-1920), Jemima Bruyn Hardenbergh Perrine (1848-1929), Mary Margaret Hardenbergh Madden (1849-1939), Laura DeVroon Hardenbergh Humphrey (1853-1933), and Clara Louise Hardenbergh (1857-1941).

 His paternal grandfather, Lewis Hardenbergh (1771-1792), was killed after being trampled by his own horse.
 His paternal grandmother, Maritje Hasbrouck Hardenbergh (a 2nd cousin of her own husband), re-married to Abraham Jansen (1782-1847), whose sister was Cornelius's mother Rachel.
 Abraham was a first cousin of Maritje, his own mother also being a Hardenbergh.

 His paternal great-grandfather, Jacob Rutsen Hardenbergh, was a co-founder of Queen's College in 1766, now known as Rutgers University.
 He served as the first president of that institution (1786 to 1790), and as a New Jersey Assemblyman in 1789.
 He was a descendant of Louis DuBois, a Huguenot who fled religious persecution in France and helped form New Paltz, New York, as well as the Hasbrouck family.

 His first cousin, thrice removed was Thomas Jansen, Jr., who served as the Shawangunk Supervisor from 1778 to 1779 and in 1784.
 His second cousin twice removed was John Jansen (son of Thomas), who served as the Shawangunk Supervisor from 1822 to 1826.
 His third cousin once removed was Matthew Jansen (son of John), who served as Shawangunk Supervisor in 1856.
 His second cousin was Augustus Albert Hardenbergh, a New Jersey State assemblyman (1853 to 1854) and a United States Congressman from that same state (1875 to 1879 and 1881 to 1883).
 His second cousin once removed was Henry Janeway Hardenbergh, an architect.
 In 1885, he served alongside his fourth cousin, once removed, Gilbert D. B. Hasbrouck, who was the Ulster County representative from the 2nd District.
 He was related to at least 14 Town of Shawangunk supervisors.

 His 3rd great-grandfather was Johannes Hardenbergh.